LeverClient/ElverAPI/README.md

-# Elver
+# ElverAPI
-Personal Discord Bot
+API for Elver